10gic/ethutil/README.md

   deploy                Deploy contract
   deploy-erc20          Deploy an ERC20 token
-  drop-tx               Drop pending tx for address 4byte                 Get the function signatures for the given selector from https://openchain.xyz/signatures encode-param          Encode input arguments, it's useful when you call contract's method manually gen-key               Generate eth mnemonic words, private key, and its address dump-address          Dump address from mnemonics or private key or public key
+  drop-tx               Drop pending tx for address 4byte                 Get the function signatures for the given selector from https://openchain.xyz/signatures or https://www.4byte.directory encode-param          Encode input arguments, it's useful when you call contract's method manually gen-key               Generate eth mnemonic words, private key, and its address dump-address          Dump address from mnemonics or private key or public key